khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Production-Management-Platform-QA/Exploratory-Testing.md

 # Exploratory Testing — Production Management Platform QA

-## Objective
+## 1. Objective

 Exploratory testing was performed to investigate application behavior beyond predefined test cases and identify unexpected functional, validation, business logic, data consistency, and UI usability issues.

-The testing focused on comparing related records, testing invalid inputs, checking boundary-style values, investigating unexpected behavior, and retesting previously reported issues.
+The testing focused on related records, invalid inputs, boundary-style values, unexpected application behavior, and previously reported defects.

+---

-## Areas Explored
+## 2. Areas Explored

-### 1. Project Management
+### 2.1 Project Management

+Explored:

+* Opening projects from the Projects list
+* Loading Project Details
+* Project stage display
+* Comparing similar project records
-Explored project opening, Project Details loading, project stages, similar project records, and data consistency after navigation and refresh.
+* Data consistency after navigation and refresh

 **Finding:**

 One specific project failed to load its Project Details while other projects opened successfully.

-The issue was documented as **BUG-002**.
+The issue was documented as **BUG-002** and remained reproducible during retesting.

 ---

-### 2. Director Availability
+### 2.2 Director Availability

-Explored Director selection, Availability, Event creation, Event statuses, date ranges, optional fields, and invalid date combinations.
+Explored:

+* Director selection
+* Availability section
+* Event creation
+* Event status options
+* Valid and invalid date ranges
+* Optional fields

 **Finding:**

 An issue prevented an Availability Event from being added successfully.

+The issue was documented as **BUG-001**.

-The issue was documented as **BUG-001**, fixed, and successfully retested.
+The issue was later fixed and successfully retested.

 ---

-### 3. Production Budget
+### 2.3 Production Budget

-Explored expense categories, expense values, Prep and Days values, Sub-total, Total Budget, saving, and data consistency after refresh.
+Explored:

+* Expense categories
+* Expense values
+* Prep and Days values
+* Sub-total calculation
+* Total Budget calculation
+* Saving budget data
+* Data consistency after refresh

 **Finding:**

-An expense was initially not correctly reflected in the Budget Sub-total and Total Budget calculations.
+An added expense was initially not correctly reflected in the Budget Sub-total and Total Budget.

+The issue was documented as **BUG-003**.

-The issue was documented as **BUG-003**, fixed, and successfully retested.
+The issue was later fixed and successfully retested.
+The expense was correctly reflected in the budget totals after the fix.

 ---

-### 4. Invoice Management
+### 2.4 Invoice Management

-Explored invoice creation, required fields, negative values, duplicate invoice numbers, decimal precision, and large monetary values.
+Explored:

+* Invoice creation
+* Required fields
+* Negative invoice amounts
+* Duplicate invoice numbers
+* Decimal values
+* Large monetary values

 **Finding:**